Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

-You may also find this data at the US Department of Education web site at http://ope.ed.gov/security/.
+You may also find this data at the US Department of Education web site at http://ope.ed.gov/security/index.asp.
 This data represents crime activity both on campus and on public property adjacent to campus property.
 Reported on campus offenses include offenses reported on campus property and in campus buildings.
 The total number of crimes committed on campus is reported under “On Campus Property.”
-The College of Staten Island has no “Residential Facilities” and therefore there is no reported crime in this category.
-You may also find this data on the College of Staten Island Public Safety web page http://www.csi.cuny.edu/publicsafety/Annualcrime.htm.
+The College of Staten Island “Residential Facilities” is scheduled to open in late August of 2013 and therefore there is no reported crime in this category.
+You may also find this data on the College of Staten Island Public Safety web page: http://www.csi.cuny.edu/publicsafety/Annualcrime.htm.

-The category, “Public Property” includes the Staten Island Developmental Disabilities Services Office located at 1150 Forest Hill Road and the Staten Island Institute for Basic Research located at 1050 Forest Hill Road.
+The category, “Public Property” includes the Office for People with Developmental Disabilities located at 1150 Forest Hill Road and at 1050 Forest Hill Road.
 Both of these locations are considered public property managed by the State of New York and are immediately adjacent to the campus.

 This section on campus crime statistics also includes arrests and disciplinary referral made to campus authorities for alcohol, drugs, and weapons violations.
 As defined by the campus safety act, a disciplinary referral is an instance when a student is formally reported in writing to a university officer for possible sanction.